Luiz-Andalezio/readowl-project/README.md

 - **Password Strength**: `PasswordStrengthBar` uses a local heuristic and optionally loads `zxcvbn` for enhanced feedback.
 - **Environment Variables**: See `.env.example` for required settings.

+### 👀 Views (Chapter reads)

+- Auth-only: only logged-in reads are counted.
+No IP collection or storage.
+- Bot filter: common crawler user-agents are ignored.
+- Author skip: the book author’s own reads don’t count.
+- Dedupe: one view per user per chapter is counted at most once every 2 minutes (Redis SET NX PX; in-memory fallback).
+- Endpoints:
+        - POST `/api/books/:slug/chapters/:chapterSlug/view` — record a view.
+        - GET `/api/books/:slug/chapters/:chapterSlug/views` — returns `{ count }` for the chapter.
+        - GET `/api/books/:slug/views` — returns `{ count }` across all chapters of the book.
+- UI integration:
+        - The chapter reading page posts a view on mount and shows the live count.
+        - The book header shows total views via a small client fetcher.

+Note: In monorepo workspaces with multiple lockfiles, set `outputFileTracingRoot` in `next.config.ts` to the workspace root to silence the Next.js warning.
+### Rules for views

+- Chapter: view count visible only to the book author and administrators (403 for others).
+- Book: total views are public and displayed in the book header.
+- Views are recorded only for authenticated users; the author's own views are not counted; deduplication enforces at most one view per user per chapter every 2 minutes.

 #### **Database**
 - **PostgreSQL**: Data storage.